openstack/tooz/doc/source/user/drivers.rst

 **Summary:**

-The `consul`_ driver is a driver providing only distributed locks (for now) and is based on the consul server key/value storage and/or primitives.
+The `consul`_ driver is a driver providing distributed locking and group membership and is based on the consul server key/value storage and/or primitives.
 When a lock is acquired it will release either when explicitly released or automatically when the consul session ends (for example if the program using the lock crashes).